 Usually, the pH level of urine stays between 4.5 to 8.
-On the other hand, tomato likes the pH level between 6 to 6.8.
+On the other hand, tomatoes like a pH level between 6 to 6.8.
 So, get the soil test before applying it for a great result.

 8. Wood Ash Fertilizer for Tomatoes

-Wood ash is the great organic fertilizer cum soil amendment for your garden.
+Wood ash is a great organic fertilizer cum soil amendment for your garden.
 Its NPK ratio is 0-1-3.
 Besides, it also contains calcium, magnesium, and other minerals.

 Nevertheless, hardwood produces more nutrient-rich ash than softwoods.

 Adding wood ash to your compost pile makes it more nutrient-rich.
 Besides, adding human urine with wood ash will bring you a great yield of tomatoes.

 Moreover, the salt in the wood ash saves your tomatoes from snails, slugs, and other soft-bodied invertebrates.

 Wood ash makes the soil alkaline.
 On the flip side, tomatoes are like slightly acidic soil.
 So, get your soil test first before using wood ash.
 If the soil test report says the pH level range is 6 or lowers, then apply wood ash to your tomato field.

 Used coffee ground is a good source of nitrogen and a wonderful organic soil amendment additive.
 This is acidic, and the average pH level of the used coffee ground is around 6.5 to 6.8.